 Also, if you’re a fan of The Queen’s Gambit, I found this interview with the designer behind the title sequences an interesting read.
 I have added some of them to my TODO list!

-I hope you enjoyed this short design thinking tour.
+I hope you enjoyed this short walk-through.